Monday, 30 March 2015

 Monday, 16 March 2015

-ASSAMESE MASOR TENGA [ A TANGY FISH CURRY]
+ASSAMESE MASOR TENGA [A TANGY FISH CURRY]

 We learn about the history of ancient Assam from inscriptions on rock, copper plates, clay, royal grants, etc. Its history can be divided into 4 eras.
-The ancient era began in the 4th century with the establishment of Kamarupa kingdom, the medieval era began with the Turko-Afgan attacks from Bengal, the colonial era began with the advent of the British and the post colonial era began in 1947, after the Indian independence.
+The ancient era began in the 4th century with the establishment of Kamarupa kingdom, the medieval era began with the Turko-Afgan attacks from Bengal, the colonial era began with the advent of the British, post colonial era began in 1947, after the Indian independence.
 [WIKI]

 Assamese Cuisine is a style of cooking that is a confluence of cooking habits of the hills that favor fermentation and drying as a form of food preservation.
-The cuisine is characterised by very little use of spices, little cooking over fire.
+The cuisine is characterised by less use of spices, less amount of cooking over fire.
 Fish is widely used with rice as a staple.
-A traditional Assamese meal begins with a khar, a class of dishes named after the main ingredient, and ends with a tenga, a sour dish.
+A traditional Assamese meal begins with a khar, a class of dishes named after the main ingredient, ends with a tenga, a sour dish.
 Food is usually served in metal plates and bowls.

 I have chosen an Assamese tangy fish curry for today's meal.
 My family living there is almost half Assamese now!

-I used this fresh rum mach / Bengal Carp variety of fish for the recipe, I prefer even a smaller sized!
+I used this fresh Rui Mach / Bengal Carp variety of fish for the recipe, I prefer even a smaller sized for sour curries!

 INGREDIENTS :

-Any firm white fish : 500gm [I used rohu / rui mach / Bengal Carp]
+Any firm white fish : 500gm [I used Rohu / Rui mach / Bengal Carp]

 Tomato : 2 medium